e2eSolutionArchitect/academy/masterclass/azure/azure-architect.md

 ## Training format & Important notes:

-- Total 5 classes, each class length is 2 hours.
+- 3 days a week, 1.5 hours each session (conflict with National Holidays will be considered off day)
 - The class schedule will be published to registered candidates prior to the program start date.
-- Classes may not be recorded.
-Please take notes.
 - This program doesn't include any dedicated study material.
 Maximum whiteboard session and interactive discussion.
 - For any unavoidable situation if any class needs to be rescheduled then it will be notified to the participants.